ShadiK1999/Helpdesk-Homelab-Projects/Active Directory/README.md

 1. Download powershell script (Lab use only):

 A powershell script was downloaded from this [source](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
-The script creates 1000 user accounts on active directory.
+The script creates 1000 user accounts on active directory and adds them to an OU named `_USERS`.

 2. Run powershell script: